ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

   runQ :: Quasi m => Q a -> m a
   runQ = qRun

-We would also alter the code for running splices in ``GHC.Tc.Gen.Splice`` and would construct a value of type ``MetaHandlers``.
+We would alter the code for running splices in ``GHC.Tc.Gen.Splice`` and would construct a value of type ``MetaHandlers`` using the existing implementations.

-Note that we can't provide a default method for ``qRecover`` as the monad appears in negative position.
+When defining ``Quasi Q``, note that we can't provide a default method for ``qRecover`` as the monad appears in negative position.

 Endorsements
 -------------